-So there’s a little bit of information about me that I didn’t share yet that also the stroke change, but for the good.
-I was really suffering with a very Dangerous eating disorder, many of them and the stroke has totally changed that I have a normal unhealthy relationship with food now which is good because I didn’t have them before I had several of the eating disorders.
+So there’s a little bit of information about me that I haven’t shared yet that also the stroke change, but for the good.
+I was suffering from very Dangerous eating disorders, many of them, and the stroke has changed I have a normal unhealthy relationship with food now which is good because I didn’t have them before I had several of the eating disorders.

 That’d be a great message.
 And it’s really important because.